 The only thing better than tacos or pizza is taco pizza.
 THIS taco pizza.
-It’s loaded with creamy black beans, cheese, and fresh salsa.
+Loaded with creamy black beans, cheese, and fresh salsa, this is a pizza for the whole family!

 We don’t go out to eat very often.